 These same aspects also work well for wedding photographers.
 Having a camera ready to go with this lens should allow for capturing some great medium distance shots and candids.

-Since it is near the normal focal length for FX format, the AF-S Nikkor 35mm f/1.8G ED will be very usable in commercial photography.
+Since it is near the normal focal length for FX format, the Nikon AF-S NIKKOR 35mm f/1.8G ED will be very usable in commercial photography.
 Whether a product shot, realty images, or even industrial photography, it is sharp, fast, and somewhat heavy duty.
 This also makes it a good choice for any general purpose imaging, including video recording.

 Specifications and Features